phiryll/phiryll.github.io/docs/concurrency.md

 Because of the long delivery time, it's much more obvious that any information can be outdated by the time it is received.
-That’s also true of memory and database reads in a computer, we just don’t think about it most of the time.
+That’s also true of memory and database accesses in a computer, we just don’t think about it most of the time.
 Protocols like Paxos still work in this human problem domain, because they were designed with exactly these kinds of limitations in mind.